-Following the National Day Rally announcements on the option (not a requirement!) to retire later and the increase in CPF contribution rates for older workers, Christopher Tan, CEO of Providend and Executive Director of MoneyOwl, who was previously a member on the CPF Advisory Panel, talks about making your CPF work for you to MoneyFM on 19 August.
+Following the National Day Rally announcements on the option (not a requirement!) to retire later and the increase in CPF contribution rates for older workers, Christopher Tan, CEO of Providend, who was previously a member on the CPF Advisory Panel, talks about making your CPF work for you to MoneyFM on 19 August.

 You can listen to the recorded podcast here.

 But if you prefer a quick read, here are some key points to take note of:

 If you are aged 55 years old today, the current:

 - Basic Retirement Sum (BRS) of $88K gives you about $700-$800 m. @ age 65